 Venture capital success rates aren’t often publicized.
-There are a couple reasons for this, and we’ll get to them.
+There are a couple of reasons for this, and we’ll get to them.
 For now, you’ll find that venture capital success rates are quite low.
-According to Shikhar Ghosh, a senior lecturer at Harvard Business School, as many as 75 percent of venture-backed startups don’t succeed in that they never return cash to their investors.
+According to Shikhar Ghosh, a senior lecturer at Harvard Business School, up to 75 percent of venture-backed startups don’t succeed in that they never return cash to their investors.
 His research also shows that 30 to 40 percent of those 75 percent liquidate assets, with their investors losing all of their money.

 Venture capital firms utilize a portfolio approach to their relationships with startup companies.
 They invest in many businesses in a number of sectors and markets with the expectation (and statistical understanding) that only a few will be able to score big wins.
 Others will struggle to pay them back (if at all), and others will simply go out of business.